Riya10031/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab06-power-automate.md

   - Auto-subscribe creator of the problem report.
   - How to find out previous value of status reason?
   - Create your own adaptive card using [Adaptive Cards Designer](https://adaptivecards.io/designer/).

+### Review
+In this lab, you have completed:
+- Builded notify flow.
+- Builded escalation flow.
+- Sended approval requests as adaptive card in Microsoft Teams(READ-ONLY).

+### You have successfully completed the lab